Stop Scrolling. Start Doing

-The truth: You’re being fed an Afterthought.
+You’re being fed an afterthought.

 The "Main Event" Rule: If the dish wasn't designed from the ground up to be plant-based or gluten-free, don't order it.
 A "substitution" is almost always a downgrade.

 The Ethnicity Advantage: Stop looking at "New American" spots that struggle with veggies.
 Look at cuisines where the diet is the heritage—Indian, Ethiopian, or authentic Mexican.
-These cultures don't "accommodate" your diet; they perfected it 500 years ago.
+These cultures didn't "accommodate" your diet; they perfected it 500 years ago.

 The "Veto" Strike: If a restaurant doesn't have at least three legitimate, high-effort entries for your diet, it’s not a "choice."
 It’s a compromise.
 Veto it and move on.

 Adventria is built to break the "Safe Spot" cycle.
 By using Neutral Discovery, the engine pushes you past the three cafes you’ve visited 50 times.
-It finds the spots where the "restriction" is the main event.
+It finds the coordinates where the "restriction" is the main event.
 We don't want you to find a place where you can eat; we want you to find a place where you want to eat.

 Stop apologizing for your plate.
 Start demanding a better one.
 Stop scrolling.
 Start doing.